Barbara J. Wilson: Early life and education

 Wilson was born on November 27, 1957, in Appleton, Wisconsin.
 She earned her bachelor's degree in 1979 studying journalism at the University of Wisconsin–Madison.
-She went on to receive a master's degree in 1982 and a doctorate degree in communications in 1985 from the same university while working under the direction of Joanne Cantor.
+She went on to receive a master's degree in 1982 and a doctorate in communications in 1985 from the same university while working under the direction of Joanne Cantor.

 Career

-After receiving her doctorate degree in 1985, Wilson became an assistant professor at the University of Louisville where her research was focused on the developmental differences in children's cognitive and emotional reactions to mass media.
+After receiving a doctorate degree in 1985, Wilson became an assistant professor at the University of Louisville where her research was focused on the developmental differences in children's cognitive and emotional reactions to mass media.
 After three years at Louisville, Wilson left for a position at the University of California, Santa Barbara in 1988 and remained there for 12 years.

 In 2014, Wilson was appointed dean of College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign.

 In 2015, Wilson was named acting chancellor for University of Illinois Urbana-Champaign while the campus searches for a replacement for outgoing chancellor Phyllis M. Wise.

 In 2016, Wilson was appointed executive vice president for the University of Illinois System.

 On July 15, 2021, Wilson was named the 22nd president of the University of Iowa.